What Makes a Country Truly Combat-Ready?

 3. Command and Control (C2)

-Can units communicate under cyber, jamming, or EW attack?
+Can units communicate under cyber or EW attack?
+Are decisions executed in real time?

 4. Reserve Integration